Nexmo/nexmo-developer/_tutorials/client-sdk-android-set-up-push-notifications.md

 This tutorial will explain how to configure your Android app to receive push notifications from Nexmo Client SDK.

-## Setup Firebase project for your app
+## Set up Firebase project for your app

-In order to enable push notifications for your Android app, you should use Firebase Cloud Messaging (FCM) API.
-To do that, you should start by adding Firebase to your Android project.
+In order to enable push notifications for your Android app, you should use the Firebase Cloud Messaging (FCM) API.
+To do that, start by adding Firebase to your Android project.

-In case you haven't done that already, more details can be found in the [official Firebase documentation](https://firebase.google.com/docs/android/setup).
+In case you have not done that already, more details can be found in the [official Firebase documentation](https://firebase.google.com/docs/android/setup).

 ## Provision your server key

 Obtain a `jwt_dev`, which is a `jwt` without a `sub` claim.
-More details on how to generate a JWT can be found [on the setup guide](/setup/generate-test-credentials#3.-Generate-a-User-JWT).
+More details on how to generate a JWT can be found in the [setup guide](/tutorials/client-sdk-generate-test-credentials#generate-a-user-jwt).

-Get your `server_api_key` from Firebase console:

-On firebase console --> project settings --> CloudMessaging Tab --> `Server key`
+Get your `server_api_key` from Firebase console.
+Navigate to Firebase console --> project settings --> CloudMessaging Tab --> `Server key`

 Get your Nexmo Application ID (`app_id`).
 It can be obtained from [Nexmo Dashboard](https://dashboard.nexmo.com/voice/your-applications)

-Run the following curl command, while replacing `jwt_dev`, `server_api_key`, `app_id` with your own:
+Run the following Curl command, replacing `jwt_dev`, `server_api_key`, `app_id` with your values:

 ```sh
 curl -v -X PUT \